nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Command Format:**
 `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/REMARK] [b/BIRTHDAY] [t/TAG]…​`

 - Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index is the number next to the person's name in the displayed list and must be a positive integer (e.g., 1, 2, 3, …).
-- At least one of the optional fields must be provided.
+- At least one optional field must be included for the edit to proceed.
-- Existing values will be updated to the input values.
+- Any provided values will replace the person’s existing values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- Editing tags will replace the current tags with the new ones; tags are not added cumulatively.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- To remove all tags from a person, use `t/` without adding any tags after it.
+- Note that history and property cannot be edited

 **Examples:**
 -  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 -  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+-  `edit 3 a/456 Clementi Road #02-15 r/Looking for a new property` Edits the address of the 3rd person to `456 Clementi Road #02-15` and adds a remark indicating they are `Looking for a new property`.
+-  `edit 4 n/James Lee b/1989-07-20 t/friend t/premium` Edits the name of the 4th person to `James Lee`, sets their birthday to `1989-07-20`, and updates their tags to `friend` and `premium`.
+-  `edit 5 p/98765432 t/` Edits the phone number of the 5th person to `98765432` and removes all existing tags.

 ### **Locating Persons by Name**

 Finds persons whose names contain any of the given keywords.

 **Command Format:**
-`find KEYWORD [MORE_KEYWORDS]`
+`find KEYWORD [ADDITIONAL_KEYWORDS]`

 - The search is case-insensitive. e.g `hans` will match `Hans`
-- The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+- The order of the keywords does not matter.
+For example, `Hans Bo` will match `Bo Hans`
 - Only the name is searched.
-- Only full words will be matched e.g. `Han` will not match `Hans`
+- Only **full words** will be matched e.g. `Han` will not match `Hans`
-- Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- Persons matching at least one keyword will be returned (i.e., an `OR` search).
+  For example, `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 **Examples:**
 - `find John` returns `john` and `John Doe`